retypeapp/retype/guides/github-actions.md

 ```

 The above **retype-action.yml** workflow configuration instructs GitHub Actions to automatically build your website upon each commit to the `main` branch, and then deploy your new Retype powered website to a `retype` branch.

+!!!tip
+The `fetch-depth: 0` setting tells GitHub Actions to download the full Git history instead of a shallow clone.
+This is required if you want Retype to generate automatic [`lastUpdated`](/components/last-updated.md) footer values from Git commit metadata.
+!!!

 If the `retype` branch is not available, the GitHub Action will automatically create the branch.